alligatormon/alligator/doc/system.md

 ```

 ### docker
-Specify of the socket of docker daemon.
+Specifies the socket of the docker daemon.
 The default is `http://unix:/var/run/docker.sock:/containers/json`.

 ## pidfile userprocess groupprocess cgroup